adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #112 Completed all Week-2.
 Going to do the lectures for Week-4 and start assignment for Week-3

 #113 Started working on the lectures for Week-4.
 Moved on to Week-5 and Week-6 as well.

+#114 Moving right along on Week-5.
+Going to finish it up tomorrow.